 Proposal 1 - Elect Nine (9) Directors.
 Election of Group A directors is determined by a majority of votes cast (meaning the number of shares voted "for" a nominee must exceed the number of shares voted "against" such nominee).
 If any nominee for Group A director receives a greater number of votes "against" his or her election than votes "for" such election, our Corporate Governance Guidelines require that such person must promptly tender his or her resignation to the Board following certification of the vote.
 Abstentions and broker non-votes are not considered votes cast for the foregoing purpose, and will have no effect on the election of Group A nominees.
 Holders of Common Stock are entitled to vote on the election of the Group A directors only.
 Election of Group B directors is determined by a plurality vote (meaning the candidates for office who receive the highest number of votes of the class entitled to vote on such director position will be elected).
-Holders of Preferred Stock are entitled to vote on the election of the disregarded and withheld votes will have no effect on the election of Group B nominees.
+Holders of Preferred Stock are entitled to vote on the election of the Group B directors only.
+Because it is a plurality vote, abstentions and withheld votes will have no effect on the election of Group B nominees.
 Broker non-votes are disregarded and will not affect the determination of a plurality.